Gravel — Product Requirements Document

 FR-6: Python Bindings

-• FR-6.1 Full API exposure via pybind11
+• FR-6.1 Core API exposure via pybind11 (graph construction, routing, all fragility analyses)

 Non-Functional Requirements